Nordica Santa Ana 98 Review

 What Other Women's All-Mountain Skis Should You Consider?

 The Nordica Santa Ana 98 scored consistently high marks across the board, but other skis still excel in particular disciplines.
 The Elan Ripstick 94 W is much more playful in powder, as is the Icelantic Riveter 95 in the bumps.
-The Faction Dictator 2.0X is an equally powerful crud-buster but offers more energy than the Santa Ana 98.
 Even though this ski is a strong and stable carving ski, we had more fun cutting up groomers on the Blizzard Black Pearl 88.

 Ad-free.
 Influence-free.
 Powered by Testing.